apinanyogaratnam/atom-linker/README.md

 - use built in python functions/methods for optimal performance
 - ask chatgpt for cleanup and optimization tips
 - add threading and locks
+- if a key is being used by a foreign key, then it cannot be deleted

 NOTES: